apple/swift-log/README.md

 ## What is an API package?

 Glad you asked.
-We believe that for the Swift on Server ecosystem it's crucial to have a logging API that can be adopted by anybody so a multitude of libraries from different parties can all log to a shared destination.
+We believe that for the Swift on Server ecosystem, it's crucial to have a logging API that can be adopted by anybody so a multitude of libraries from different parties can all log to a shared destination.
 More concretely this means that we believe all the log messages from all libraries end up in the same file, database, Elastic Stack/Splunk instance, or whatever you may choose.

 In the real-world however there are so many opinions over how exactly a logging system should behave, what a log message should be formatted like, and where/how it should be persisted.
 We think it's not feasible to wait for one logging package to support everything that a specific deployment needs whilst still being easy enough to use and remain performant.
 That's why we decided to cut the problem in half: